 Apprenticeship Training Scheme

+After successfully completing the trade programs, the tradesmen have the choice of applying for the 1-year apprenticeship training programs in various sectors.
 Only the applicants who have cleared the AITT are eligible to apply for the Apprenticeship training scheme.
 However, fresher candidates can apply for Apprenticeship programs too; their training period lasts for 3 years.
 A stipend is paid to the trainees every month for the training period.

 Lateral Admission in the Polytechnics

+The option of lateral entry to the 2nd year diploma courses at the Polytechnic institutes is available to students who have completed a minimum of 2-year ITI or ITC courses.
+The Polytechnics are recognized by the All India Council for Technical Education (AICTE).
 The AICTE conducts 3-year engineering courses.
 The candidates who want to apply for these engineering programs have to apply for the entrance exams, depending on the state from which they are applying.
 The Uttar Pradesh state holds the JEECUP; and the West Bengal state, the JEXPO; and Chandigarh, the CG PPT.
 Besides, the VOCLET entrance test is convened to admit students in the Polytechnic institutions.
 The candidates are conferred with diplomas after they complete the engineering courses.